Q&A: Fundamentals Still Paramount in Retail Investment, Says Continental Realty Corporation’s Josh Dinstein

 Josh Dinstein joined Continental Realty Corporation in July, and is charged with leading the firm’s retail acquisition team in the sourcing and acquisition of retail properties.

-Prior to joining the company, Dinstein served as managing director at Garrison Investment Group, where he oversaw retail property investment, strategy, development, leasing, management and disposition.
-He also was a portfolio manager in the special situations group at Kimco Realty Corporation, where he was responsible for investing in distressed retailers and grocery chains.
+Prior to joining the company, Dinstein worked as managing director at Garrison Investment Group, overseeing retail property investment, strategy, development, leasing, management and disposition, according to a statement.
+He also was a portfolio manager in Kimco Realty Corporation’s special situations group, and managed investments in distressed retailers and grocery chains.

 Dinstein, CRC’s senior vice president of acquisitions, spoke to Commercial Observer about how COVID-19 is impacting retail investing, what opportunities he sees, and what it takes to get a deal done in today’s unusual climate.